$\mathbf{\beta}$-delayed proton emission from $\mathbf{^{11}}$Be in effective field theory

 In order to keep our presentation self-contained, we start by summarizing the concepts of Halo EFT for $S$-wave halo nuclei.
-We discuss the calculation of decay rates with and without strong final state interactions and then display our results.
+We discuss the calculation of decay rates with and without resonant final state interactions and then display our results.
+Note that these are EFTs for two different scenarios.
+Formally, we perform calculations up to corrections of order $R_{\text{core}}/R_{\text{halo}}$ in both scenarios but because of the different physics assumptions these cannot be directly compared.
 We conclude with a summary.

 \paragraph{\bf Theoretical foundations.} The Halo EFT Lagrangian $ \mathcal{L}$ for $^{11}$Be as well as the low-lying resonance in $^{11}$B up to next-to-leading order can be written as $\mathcal{L} = \mathcal{L}_0 + \mathcal{L}_{d}$, where $\mathcal{L}_0$ is the free Lagrangian of the $^{10}$Be core, neutron and proton